alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Basic usage

-`Card`the items are divided into:`CardHeader`、`CardContent`、`CardFooter`waiting for 3 modules, the following is an example document.
+The Card component is divided into three modules: CardHeader, CardContent, CardFooter, etc. The following is an example document.

 ### Card Title

-Card components provided`CardHeader`the component is used to set the card header module, and you can use it to`title`设place the title of the card container.
+The card component provides a 'CardHeader' sub component for setting the card header module.
+You can set the title of the card container through 'title'.

 ```tsx
 import { Card, CardHeader, Stack } from '@bifrostui/react';